 While I think that the Live Gamer MINI is a nice addition to the AVerMedia line-up, ultimately, I’m confused as to where this fits in among AVerMedia’s offerings.
 Retailing for $129.99, this device is in direct competition with AVerMedia’s own Live Gamer Portable 2 Plus.
 Which happens to sell for $40 more and has a better feature set.
 Not only can it record without requiring a computer, includes 3.5 mm line in/out ports for commentary, 4K pass-through and also includes an onboard encoder.
 It kind of feels like AVerMedia is shooting themselves in the foot here.

-I feel it’s overpriced when compared against AVerMedia’s own line-up.
+I feel it’s overpriced when compared against AVerMedia’s line-up.
 If it was priced lower it would be an easier sell.
 As it stands right now, the AVerMedia Live Gamer is in a bad position, as there are better devices readily available for just a few dollars more.
-If you’re just starting out and just want something that’s cheap and one that does an amazing job.
+If you’re just starting out and just want something that won’t break your bank and one that does an amazing job.
 Then this is for you, hands down.
 However, if you’re looking for a bit more and have money to spare then I’d recommend taking a look at AVerMedia’s Live Gamer Portable 2 Plus for a few dollars more.

 Review Disclosure Statement: AVerMedia’s Live Gamer MINI retail unit was produced for review purposes.
 For more information on how we review video games and other media/technology, please go review our Review Guideline/Scoring Policy for more info.